 AFTER YEARS of uncertainty, Congress voted in late 2015 to make so-called qualified charitable distributions, or QCDs, a permanent part of the tax code.
-The QCD provision allows those age 70½ and older to contribute up to $100,000 directly from their IRA to a qualified charity and count the contribution toward their required minimum distribution.
+The QCD provision allows those in their 70s and older to contribute up to $100,000 directly from their IRA to a qualified charity.
+The contribution counts toward their annual required minimum distribution.

 The charitable gift isn’t tax-deductible—but the IRA distribution also isn’t included in your taxable income, which could have tax advantages.
 For instance, a QCD might help those who don’t itemize their deductions or whose itemized deductions—even including any charitable gifts—aren’t much higher than their standard deduction.
 Many retirees will find themselves in this situation, thanks to the higher standard deduction introduced by 2017’s tax law.